Jun-Jie-Shi/HGA/README.md

 `Notes:` Here our default path `BRATS2020_Training_Data` may refer to `BRATS2020_Training_Data/MICCAI_BRATS2020_Training_Data` if you download in [kaggle](https://www.kaggle.com/datasets/awsaf49/brats20-dataset-training-validation).

-And if you want to divide data by yourself, `data_split.py` and `generate_imb_mr.py` in the `BraTS-Trainer/preprocessing` folder is available.
-(Here we only provide the preprocessing for BraTS, if you want to use other datasets, just do it similarly)
+And if you want to divide data by yourself, `data_split.py` and `generate_imb_mr.py` in the `BraTS-Trainer/preprocessing` folder is available. (if you want to use other datasets, just do it similarly)

 If your folder structure (especially for datasets path) is as follows:
 ```